ruthwikchikoti/QUIZZ_APP/README.md

 - Enter your name, hit “Start Quiz,” and dive in.
 - Answer the questions, get instant feedback, and see how you score.
 - Check out your high scores after each quiz to track your improvement.
+- Want to view your high scores anytime?
+Just click on the user icon in the top right corner!

 ---